goodevilgenius/BatmanLastSonOfKrypton/001-LastDaysOfKrypton.md

 "I don't know, Lara," Jor-El said.
 "We can only hope someone will find his ship, and raise him to be a good person."

 Jor-El embraced his wife.
-He had been preparing for this for several months now.
+He had been preparing for this for man months.
 He knew there was no hope for his planet, but he couldn't stand the thought of his son never growing up to become the man he knew he could be.
-He prepared a ship, just large enough to carry his newborn son, to a planet far away.
+He prepared a ship, large enough to carry his newborn son, to a planet far away.
 He didn't have the time to make preparations for he or Lara to escape.
 He scoured the cosmos for a suitable planet.
 With his limited time, he was only able to find one that had a suitable environment, and inhabited by an intelligent